Originally published in Teenage Kicks #2 (Fall 1997)Interview by Devorah Ostrov/Intro written by Michael Cronin

 Lauren: "In Your Car" sounds cheerful, but that doesn't mean the lyrics are all cheerful.
 It's about starting out on this very hectic "pop star lifestyle."
 The good times feel completely like, "yeah, yeah, yeah!"
 But the bad times… You feel very, very old.
 Like you're living out some 35-year-old's life, living on your own and worrying about money.

 Teenage Kicks: The album covers a whole gamut of emotions.
 Some songs are happy — about clothes or going out and having fun, and some songs are sad and introspective.
-What are your favorite songs on the album?
+Which are your favorites?

 Lauren: It's like children — you can't choose.